Investors-FastTrack/FTLightning/docs/02b-Dates.md

 Dates are important when calculating market stats!
 Read on to ensure you're getting the calculations you expect.

 ## Date Parameters
-Many endpoints in the FastTrack data API take **start=** and/or **end=** query strings as parameters.
+Many endpoints in the FastTrack Data API take **start=** and/or **end=** query strings as parameters.
 These parameters determine the date range used to calculate various stats and time series.

 FastTrack's API accepts a variety of date formats: